Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Abstract

-Based on the preliminary analysis of symbiosis of observational and simulated data, in this letter we show a first direct evidence of presence of slow magneto-acoustic waves in the sunspot umbra.
-Comparing the results of MHD forward modelling with the observations we confirm the correspondence of the the slow magneto-acoustic mode to the umbral power increase at high frequencies seen at large angles between the normal to the solar surface and the line of sight.
+Based on preliminary analysis of symbiosis of observational and simulated data, in this paper we present a first direct evidence of presence of magneto-acoustic waves in the sunspot umbra.
+Comparing the results of MHD forward modelling with the observations we show that the umbral power increase at high frequencies seen at large angles between the normal to the solar surface and the line of sight is consistent with the slow high-$\beta$ and fast low-$\beta$ waves.